A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 • Unsalted butter– Cold butter adds to the flavor and texture of the pie crust.

-• Butter-flavored shortening– Adds additional fat, which creates flavor and a softer yet flaky texture.
+• Butter-flavored shortening– Adds additional fat, which creates flavor and a softer yet flakier texture.
 (Be sure to use butter-flavored for the best taste)

 • Ice water– hydrates and binds the ingredients while keeping them cold.

-INSTRUCTIONS (full printable recipe at the bottom of post)
+INSTRUCTIONS (full printable recipe at the bottom of the post)

 1. In a large bowl, combine flour, sugar, and salt.
 Whisk until combined.